reworkcss/rework-inherit/README.md

   you can only inherit rules outside a media query.
   If you find yourself in this situation, just use placeholders instead.
-- Currently, selectors must be surrounded by spaces or trailed by a `:`.
-  This will not work if you write your selectors like `div>button`!

 ### License